-Domino Locus Domino is a locus which has been theorized in dogs, but not studied at this date.
-What is known about this locus comes from a small handful of breeds including Malamutes, Siberian Huskies, Finnish Lapphunds and Lapponian Herders.
 Domino is recessive to non-domino, and is responsible for the appearance of most Malamutes.
 Domino acts on the agouti locus, reducing facial markings and eliminating the sootiness seen in Agouti dogs.
 This can particularly be seen in pups, where large white "eyebrows" and a well defined mask on the face right from birth are a classic sign of Domino.
 Domino also extends the size of the phaeomelanin bands in the coat.
 In Agouti this eliminates most banding except along the topline, leaving just the dark eumelanin tip on an otherwise light hair, and giving an overall grizzled appearance.
 In Tan Point dogs, Domino usually produces a phaeomelanin band at the base of the hair.
 Even when the phaeomelanin band is not present and the coat is solid black, Domino always significantly reduces facial markings.

-Dom - Non-Domino
+Non-Domino

 These dogs will appear to be Agouti or Tan Point as described